Paul K. Gilbert, MD, is the medical director of orthopaedic surgical operations at USC Verdugo Hills Hospital.

-Dr. Gilbert is the new medical director of orthopaedic surgical services at USC Verdugo Hills Hospital (USC-VHH).
-He has been an orthopaedic surgeon for more than 30 years.
-Here’s what you will not find on his resume:
+Dr. Gilbert has been an orthopaedic surgeon for more than 30 years.
+Here’s what you won’t find on his resume.

 He has strong ties to the Verdugo Hills community.